top of page

 IMG_20200426_080021729~2_edited.jpg

-In February 2020, I won a competition to have a piece of artwork featured in the new Liberty of London, The Liberty Book, released in April 2020.
+In February 2020, I won a competition for a piece of my artwork to be featured in the new Liberty of London, The Liberty Book, released in April 2020.

 Artists and Doodlers (definitely me!) were invited to create an original artwork interpretation of their wonderful mock-Tudor London building, to celebrate its restoration.